 Condition Description Location in Plan / Comments 2.6 (Follow-up and Adaptive Management) The Proponent shall update and maintain the follow- up and adaptive management information referred to in condition 2.5 during the implementation of each follow-up program in consultation with the party or parties being consulted during the development of each follow-up program.
 Section 6.1.2; Adaptive Management Framework - provides the steps in the adaptive management process, including updating of the monitoring and mitigation measures.
 In the adaptive management process, including updating of the monitoring and mitigation measures.
 Section 8; Plan Revisions - discusses the process for updating the CMMP.
 2.7 (Follow-up and Adaptive Management) The Proponent shall provide a draft of the follow-up programs referred to in conditions 3.14, 3.15, 3.16, 4.5, 5.5, 6.11, 6.12, 6.13, 6.14, 8.18.6, 8.20.5, 8.21, and 8.22, if required, to the party or parties being consulted during the development of each follow-up program for a consultation period of up to 60 days prior to providing follow-up programs pursuant to condition 2.8.
 Draft CMMP (Version 2), which include follow-up program provided to Indigenous groups (as defined in the federal DS) for review and comment in August 2021, Version 3 provided in December 2021 and Version 4 proficed in March 2022.
 2.8 (Follow-up and Adaptive Management) The Proponent shall provide the follow-up programs referred to in conditions 3.14, 3.15, 3.16, 4.5, 5.5, 6.11, 6.12, 6.13, 6.14, 8.18.6, 8.20.5, 8.21, and 8.22, if required, to the Agency and to the party or parties being consulted during the development of each follow-up program prior to the implementation of each follow-up program.
-The Proponent shall also provide any update(s) made pursuant to condition 2.6 to the Agency and to the party or parties being consulted during the development of each follow-up and to the party or parties being consulted during the development of provide any update(s) made pursuant to condition 2.6 to the Agency and to the party or parties being consulted during the development of each follow-up program within 30 days of the follow-up program being updated.
+The Proponent shall also provide any update(s) made pursuant to condition 2.6 to the Agency and to the party or parties being consulted during the development of each follow-up program within 30 days of the follow-up program being updated.
 The CMMP addresses the follow up program for caribou in condition 8.18.6.
 The other follow up programs refer to fish (3.14, 3.15, and 3.16), wildlife (4.5, 6.14, 8.20.5, 8.21 and 8.22), wetlands (5.5), contaminants (6.11), air quality (6.12) and socio-economics (6.13) as part of the major works submission on November 26, 2021.
 2.9 (Follow-up and Adaptive Management) The Proponent shall, where a follow-up program is a requirement of a condition set out in this Decision Statement: 2.9.1 conduct the follow-up program according to the information determined pursuant to condition 2.5; The caribou follow-up program is discussed in Section 6; Adaptive Management and Follow-up.
 2.9.2 undertake monitoring and analysis to verify the accuracy of the environmental assessment as it pertains to the particular condition and/or to determine the effectiveness of any mitigation measure(s); The caribou follow-up program to verify the accuracy of the environmental assessment is discussed in Section 6.2: Verifying the Accuracy of Effects Assessment and Section 6.6, Monitoring Effectiveness of Mitigation Measures.